cometbft/cometbft/spec/consensus/creating-proposal.md

 CometBFT calls `PrepareProposal` to the application with the transaction list that has just been reaped.
 As part of this call the application can remove, add, or reorder transactions in the transaction list.

-The `RequestPrepareProposal` contains to important fields:
+The `RequestPrepareProposal` contains two important fields:

 * `MaxTxBytes`, which contains the value returned by `MaxDataBytes` described above.
   The application MUST NOT return a list of transactions whose size exceeds this number.